Libera-Chat/libera-chat.github.io/chanreg.md

 # Channels and cloaks (see below)
 Channels you'd like to claim:
 (typically #projectname and #projectname-*)
+Would you like ONLY group contacts to be able to register these channels with ChanServ?:
 Cloak namespaces you'd like to claim:
 (typically projectname/*)
 ```